alphagowoof/Arkane/functions.md

 ```

 ## getCommandList function
-This function gets the list of commands organized by catergory.
+This function gets the list of commands organized by category.

 EXAMPLE: `Example needed.`